Media and change

 Key skills

-• discuss the characteristics of digital media audiences
+• discuss the characteristics of new media audiences

-• explain the ways audiences interact and engage with the media as a result of the growth of digital technologies
+• explain the ways audiences interact and engage with the media as a result of the growth of technologies across media forms

 • analyse social, ethical and legal issues in the media industry in the last two years.